Baháʼí Faith in Iran: ʻAbdu’l-Bahá

 When ʻAbdu'l-Bahá was seven, he contracted tuberculosis; though physicians held little hope for his recovery, he was suddenly cured prior to Baháʼu'lláh's banishment from Iran and thus went into exile with him.
 The event that most affected ʻAbdu'l-Bahá during his childhood in Iran was the 1852 imprisonment of his father for being a prominent Bábí.
 On one occasion ʻAbdu'l-Bahá accompanied his mother to visit Baháʼu'lláh during his incarceration in the infamous Síyáh-Chál.
 He described how "I saw a dark, steep place.
 We entered a small, narrow doorway, and went down two steps, but beyond those one could see nothing.
 In the middle of the stairway, all of a sudden we heard His [Baháʼu'lláh's] … voice: 'Do not bring him in here', and so they took me back.
 We sat outside, waiting for the prisoners" to be brought out.
 From the age of eight ʻAbdu’l-Bahá shared in his father's exile and imprisonment, and even after Baháʼu'lláh's passing ʻAbdu’l-Bahá remained a prisoner of the Ottomans until he was 64, when the Young Turk Revolution of 1908 resulted in the sudden release of all religious and political prisoners held under the old regime.
-Between 1910–1913 ʻAbdu’l-Bahá made several journeys to the West to spread the Baháʼí message beyond its middle-eastern roots.
+Between 1910 and 1913 ʻAbdu’l-Bahá made several journeys to the West to spread the Baháʼí message beyond its middle-eastern roots.
 Throughout his life ʻAbdu’l-Bahá maintained a voluminous correspondence to encourage and guide Baháʼí individuals and communities in Iran and around the world.
 There are over 27,000 extant documents by ʻAbdu'l-Bahá; among the more well-known are The Secret of Divine Civilization, Some Answered Questions, Tablets of the Divine Plan, and the Tablet to Auguste-Henri Forel.
 Notes taken of his many talks before groups large and small while he traveled in Europe and North America have also been published.

-ʻAbdu’l-Bahá passed away on 28 November 1921 in Haifa (then part of Mandatory Palestine; now Israel's third-largest city). ʻAbdu’l-Bahá's funeral the next day was unlike any ever seen in Palestine: "The High Commissioner of Palestine, Sir Herbert Samuel, the Governor of Jerusalem, the Governor of Phoenicia, the Chief Officials of the Government, the Consuls of the various countries resident in Haifa, the heads of the various religious communities, the notables of Palestine, Jews, Christians, Moslems, Druses, Egyptians, Greeks, Turks, Kurds, and a host of His American, European and native friends, men, women and children,...about ten thousand in number", formed a vast funeral procession of mourners—a spontaneous tribute of love and respect for one who had for over 50 years served, and worked to unite, them all.
+ʻAbdu’l-Bahá died on 28 November 1921 in Haifa (then part of Mandatory Palestine; now Israel's third-largest city). ʻAbdu’l-Bahá's funeral the next day was unlike any ever seen in Palestine: "The High Commissioner of Palestine, Sir Herbert Samuel, the Governor of Jerusalem, the Governor of Phoenicia, the Chief Officials of the Government, the Consuls of the various countries resident in Haifa, the heads of the various religious communities, the notables of Palestine, Jews, Christians, Moslems, Druses, Egyptians, Greeks, Turks, Kurds, and a host of His American, European and native friends, men, women and children,...about ten thousand in number", formed a vast funeral procession of mourners—a spontaneous tribute of love and respect for one who had for over 50 years served, and worked to unite, them all.